20 Banff Rental Car Tips You SHOULD Know

 Top Tips for Driving in Banff

-• Always obey the speed limits posted.
-Not only is this for your safety, but the police are out in force especially on the Trans Canada at the end of the month.
-The speed limit on the Trans Canada when driving through Banff is 90 km per hour, but people speed all the time, about 80% of the time it is a tourist.
+- Always obey the speed limits posted.
+Not only is this for your safety, but the police are out in force, especially on the Trans Canada at the end of the month.
+The speed limit on the Trans Canada when driving through Banff is 90 km per hour, but people speed all the time, and about 80% of the time, it is a tourist.

-• If you see wildlife on the side of the road, please reconsider stopping, especially if you are on the Trans Canada.
-Stopping for wildlife can back up traffic, cause accidents, and interfere with the natural movements of wildlife.
-If you are in a safe spot away from traffic pullover to shoulder, remain in your car, and stay only a few minutes and then move on.
+- If you see wildlife on the side of the road, please reconsider stopping, especially if you are on the Trans Canada.
+Stopping for wildlife can back up traffic, cause accidents, and interfere with wildlife’s natural movements.
+If you are in a safe spot away from traffic, pull over to the shoulder, remain in your car, stay only a few minutes, and then move on.

-• It’s best to book a car in advance for lower prices and to make sure what you want is available.
+- It’s best to book a car in advance to get lower prices and to ensure that what you want is available.

 More on Renting a Car in Banff in the Winter